fawazshohiebar/petroaddhub/content/collections/pages/en/parking-information.md

               Parking is on a first-come, first-served basis – we recommend arriving early.

               **Parking details**
-              - Price: AED 20 per vehicle (pay onsite) or buy online to save the hassle by clicking below.
+              - Price: AED 20 per vehicle (pay onsite) or buy online to save the hassle by clicking <a href="https://ecom.webhost.skidata.com/ecom/portal/home/adihex_parking/#/products">here</a>.
               - ADIHEX Entrance Tickets: Not included – tickets must be purchased separately

               Please review the parking <a href="https://www.adnec.ae/en/terms-and-conditions" target="_blank">Terms &amp; Conditions</a> before your visit